78th Army Band

-The 78th Army Band, United States Army Reserve is a musical organization of the 99th Reserve Support Command.
-It was organized on 1 October 2008 as part of the Army Reserve Transformation process and was posted to Ft.
-Dix, New Jersey.
-On 29 June 2018, the 78th Army Band absorbed members of the 319th Army Band after its inactivation leaving an element of Army Music in the ever desirable NYC market.
+The 78th Army Band, United States Army Reserve, is a musical organization under the 99th Reserve Support Command.
+It was established on 1 October 2008, as part of the Army Reserve Transformation process and was posted at Fort Dix, New Jersey.
+On 29 June 2018, the 78th Army Band integrated members of the 319th Army Band following its inactivation, ensuring the presence of Army Music in the highly sought-after New York City market.

-In addition to its concert, ceremonial and concert bands the 78th Army Band also features a jazz combo, brass quintet, a Dixie-land band and a rock band known as "Checkmate".
-Presently the band's members are from Delaware, Maryland, New Jersey, New York, Pennsylvania, Kentucky, and Virginia.
+In addition to its concert and ceremonial and concert bands, the 78th Army Band also features a diverse array of musical ensembles, including a jazz combo, brass quintet, Dixie-land band, and a rock band known as "Checkmate".
+Currently, the band's members are from Delaware, Maryland, New Jersey, New York, Pennsylvania, Kentucky, and Virginia.

-As an Army Reserve band the 78th trains and performs one weekend a month and performs two weeks of active duty each year.
+As an Army Reserve band, the 78th trains and performs one weekend a month and performs two weeks of active duty each year.

 Leadership

 Musical performance teams

 The 78th Army Band consists of several small performance ensembles, including: